 - Insert page break – Easily insert a page break using this button.

 - Link – Clicking this button will bring up a small pop-up, where you can choose what text and what URL you want for a link within your template.

 - Picture – You can add pictures/images into your template using this button; you will be asked to type in the URL of the image and then click ‘Insert Image’.
-[Please note that you can also copy (ctrl+c) and paste (ctrl+v) images into your template.]
+To find your

 - Save – Don’t forget to click save before exiting the template pop-up!